 Check to Make Sure You Have All Vital Documents

 Vital documents should always stay with you rather than moving with the truck or moving company.
 Such documents include passport (if needed), directions, maps, credit cards, bank cards, cash, new keys, rental agreement (if needed), etc.

 Keep All Important Documents Related Within Reach

 Make sure you have your documents easily accessible so they won't get lost in the current chaos of your move.
-It's easy to lose small things while packing up your home so keep a space for things you don't want to lose.
+It's easy to lose small things while packing up your home.
+Keep a space for things you don't want to lose.
 A kitchen drawer that's already been cleaned out and packed or on top of the fridge or in the car's glove compartment.

-If you haven't hired full service movers or you're moving yourself, then you'll need to make sure all furniture is disassembled and ready to move.
+If you haven't hired full-service movers or you're moving on your own, then you'll need to make sure all furniture—including the beds—is disassembled and ready to move.
 You'll have to sleep on just the mattress for your final night, but this will save you time in the morning.
 There's nothing more frustrating than waiting until the morning of your move to discover that you don't have the right tools to take the bed apart, or that it doesn't come apart very easily.
-You also don't want to end up paying the movers to take the bed a part or you'll end up paying extra moving fees.
+You also don't want to end up paying the movers to take the bed apart, or you'll end up paying extra moving fees.

+If you haven't already, close all your bank accounts.
 Or if you're transferring to another account in a new city, call your bank to confirm that the transfer has been set up.
-In addition, close any safe deposit boxes you may have and pack your valuables with your vital documents.
-You could purchase a safe box to take with you; just remember if you're driving, carry it with you into hotels or slip it into a bag if you leave your vehicle.
+Also, close any safe-deposit boxes you may have and pack your valuables with your vital documents.
+You could purchase a safe box to take with you; remember if you're driving, carry it with you into hotels or slip it into a bag if you leave your vehicle.